zoff99/_vagrantci_/README.md

-# vagrantci
+# VagrantCI

-a poor mans CI
+a Poor Man's CI System using Vagrant and VirtualBox